Young couple smiles together as they look at a computer screen in their kitchen

 • Payment History: 35%.
 Payment history is your record of whether you pay your credit accounts on time.

 • Amounts Owed: 30%.
-This is the total amount of money you owe lenders, and how much of your available credit is in use.
+Also known as your credit utilization, this is the total amount of money you owe lenders, and how much of your available credit is in use.

 • Length of Credit History: 15%.
-The longer your record of repaying loans is, the more you are seen as creditworthy.
+The longer your record of repaying loans is, the more you’re seen as creditworthy to a potential lender.

 • New Credit: 10%.
 Applying for a great deal of credit at once may be seen as a sign of financial instability.